sochubert/sochubert/README.md

 <br />

 ### Hi 🙋‍♂️,
-### I'm a student majoring in computer science at Hanyang University Erica.
+### I'm a student majoring in computer science at Hanyang University ERICA.
 <br />